-- 8.9.2 Standards - A. New central water and sewage treatment systems will be constructed in areas that will result in the proper utilization of existing treatment facilities and the orderly development of central water and sewage treatment systems of adjacent communities. - B. The installation of the new central water and/or sewage treatment system or the extension of an existing central water and/or sewage treatment system does not conflict with the Routt County Master Plan or such other adopted plans and policies as may be in effect for the property.
+- 8.9.2 Standards - A. New central water and sewage treatment systems will be constructed in areas that will result in the proper utilization of existing treatment facilities and the orderly development of central water and sewage treatment systems of adjacent communities.

-^{}Is the application in compliance with the Policies and Regulations outlined above?
+\\Is the application in compliance with the Policies and Regulations outlined above?
 Yes or No

-^{}Is the application in compliance with the Policies and Regulations outlined above?
+\\Is the application in compliance with the Policies and Regulations outlined above?
 Yes or No

-- C. The installation of the new central water and/or sewage treatment system or an extension of an existing central water and/or sewage treatment system will not materially decrease the quality of surface or subsurface water resources. - D. Age of existing water and sewage treatment systems, operational efficiency, state of repair, and level of treatment is such that replacement is warranted, or existing facilities cannot be upgraded or expanded to meet increased demand or the discharge permit conditions of the Colorado Water Quality Control Division. - E. Area and community development and population trends demonstrate clearly a need for such development. - F. New or expanded central water or sewer treatment systems shall be under the control of a public entity (incorporated town, special district, etc.) or shall be privately owned in common by all lots served by the system.
+- B. The installation of the new central water and/or sewage treatment system or the extension of an existing central water and/or sewage treatment system does not conflict with the Routt County Master Plan or such other adopted plans and policies as may be in effect for the property. - C. The installation of the new central water and/or sewage treatment system or an extension of an existing central water and/or sewage treatment system will not materially decrease the quality of surface or subsurface water resources. - D. Age of existing water and sewage treatment systems, operational efficiency, state of repair, and level of treatment is such that replacement is warranted, or existing facilities cannot be upgraded or expanded to meet increased demand or the discharge permit conditions of the Colorado Water Quality Control Division. - E. Area and community development and population trends demonstrate clearly a need for such development. - F. New or expanded central water or sewer treatment systems shall be under the control of a public entity (incorporated town, special district, etc.) or shall be privately owned in common by all lots served by the system.
 In the case of private ownership, a homeowners association or other entity that provides for adequate representation of all serviced lots shall be required. - G. Applicant has demonstrated that the system has been provided with adequate financial resources to ensure that both ongoing maintenance and long-term capital replacement needs will be met. - H. No Special Use Permit for construction of waste treatment facilities shall be issued for a site in the 100-year flood plain unless emergency plans and procedures for action to be taken in the event of flooding are prepared, filed with, and approved by the Water Quality Control Division of the State of Colorado Department of Health.
-Such emergency plans and procedures shall provide for measures to prevent introduction of any pollutant or toxic material into floodwaters.
+Such emergency plans and procedures shall provide for measures to prevent introduction of any pollutant or toxic material into floodwaters

 Staff comments: The new wastewater treatment plant proposal by the County is in clear compliance with all Section 8.9.2 standards.
-The wastewater treatment facility is already existing and serves a clear need for the Town of Phippsburg, a Tier 3 growth area, and is urgently needed due to the existing facility's age and failure to comply with modern water quality standards.
-The site is not in a mapped floodplain.
-As an existing facility, it will continue to be owned and maintained by Routt County.
+The wastewater collection system already exists and serves a clear need for the Town of Milner, a Tier 3 growth area.
+The replacement plant is urgently needed due to the existing facility's age and failure to comply with modern water quality standards.
+The new site is not in a mapped floodplain.
+Milner does not have a Special District for water or sewer service, so like the current lagoon system, the new treatment plant will continue to be owned and maintained by Routt County.

-Is the application in compliance with the Policies and Regulation outlined above?
+\\Is the application in compliance with the Policies and Regulation outlined above?
 Yes or No